 Contact Form 7 emails sent but not received?
 You aren’t alone.

-But the lead never ends up in your inbox.
+But the contact form email never ends up in your inbox.

 If you’re using Contact Form 7, we’ll explain why it’s common that Contact Form 7 is not sending emails.